jeremiaszmazur/constellationel/README.md

 ## Demo
 [https://cross77.github.io/constellationel/](https://cross77.github.io/constellationel/)
 ## Info
-Click on the screen =+ 50 lenght of the elements in constellation.
+Clicking on the screen increases the number of items on the page.